Nerding Out: Campus Social Listening Research

 College graduate conversations were a different animal in the forums.
 We saw some interesting patterns regarding what they talked about and how they talked about the role college played in their lives.
 We saw the good and bad reflections of college graduates looking back on what they gained or lost.

 Whew.
-There’s so much more, but I’ll stop so Michelle doesn’t have to send me a nice email asking me to WRAP IT UP.
+There’s so much more, but we'll stop there.
 But can you imagine what your school could do with information like this?!?

 So what did this mean for our client?
 Well … we distilled specific action items they could use in their marketing and communications for this curricular change.
 The action items grew from the seeds of organic conversations occurring and being nurtured online.
 These conversations happen every second of every day, but colleges and universities don’t often have the capacity to target, identify, analyze, and make meaning of them.